 The issue of sample precision could be addressed with several approaches, some which would involve modifying field and lab protocol and others that would not.
 One suggestion is to interpret and present CCC thresholds in future analyses in such a way that accounts for the inherent variation of instantaneous grab samples, assigning an error range to each copper and zinc result based on all replicate data available from 2000 – 2020.
-Additionally or alternatively, future field efforts may modify field and lab protocol to increase precision.
-Further literature review and consultation with other local experts may yield additional solutions and resulting modifications to the quality assurance plan.
+Current ADEC water quality criteria for copper and zinc do not incorporate error ranges into interpretation of sample values, thus this suggestion would involve modifying regulatory language.
+Additionally or alternatively, future field efforts may modify field and lab protocol to increase accuracy and precision.
+Further literature review of how other similar agencies and institutions have addressed this issue and consultation with other local experts may yield additional solutions and resulting modifications to the quality assurance plan.

 Potential drivers of copper and zinc exceedances